jigarius/drall/README.md

 This puts the sites `donnie` and `leo` in a group named `bluish`.

+## Parallel execution

+Say you have 100 sites in a Drupal installation.
+By default, Drall runs commands on these sites one after the other.
+To speed up the execution, you can ask Drall to execute multiple commands in parallel.
+You can specify the number of workers with the `--drall-workers=n` option, where `n` is the number of processes you want to run in parallel.

+Please keep in mind that running a high number of workers can create problems!
+The maximum number of workers allowed is set to `10` at the moment.

+### Example: Parallel execution

+The command below launches 3 instances of Drall to run `core:rebuild` command.

+  drall exec:drush core:rebuild --drall-workers=3

+When a worker runs out of work, it terminates automatically.

 ## Development

 Here's how you can set up a local dev environment.